-FACULTY HEAD TEACHERS
+HEAD TEACHERS/ EXECUTIVE STAFF

 Faculty Head Teachers are responsible for the course of study provided in each of their respective Key Learning Areas (KLA).
 They coordinate the programs of work and monitor the progress of students and classes in their subject areas.
 Parents can contact Head Teachers should they have concerns regarding their child's progress in a particular subject area.
 Other Head Teachers have responsibility for other programs or areas.
-You can find the full list of Head Teachers on our website.
-Below are our faculty Head Teachers:
+For example, the Head Teacher Administration is responsible for attendance monitoring.

-English Ms Julie Diodati TAS/Computing Ms Bernard Carpenter
+English: Ms Julie Diodati

+TAS/Computing: Mr Bernard Carpenter

-Mathematics Ms Margot Cooper Science Ms Heliya Ebrahimi
+Mathematics: Ms Margot Cooper Support: Ms Catherine Coates

+Science: Ms Heliya Ebrahimi Administration: Ms Sandra Coppe